-With the ordinary wingfoil jibe (pictured left) you start in the normal position and change your feet after the jibe.
+With the regular wingfoil gijp (photo left) you start in the normal position and change your feet after the jibe.
 The advantage is that this foot change is relatively easy to use, because you start with your feet at the ‘normal’ position with your toes off the wind.
 The disadvantage is that the exit of the jibe is slightly more unstable, which makes you more quickly out of balance.
-At the ‘Switch-to-gybe‘ (pictured right) starts with a foot change before you bet the jibe.
-The big advantage is that you’ve already had the hardest part For the jibe.
+At the (photo right) you start with a foot change before you use the hijack.
+A big advantage is that you have already had the hardest part for the hostage.
 So you can prepare well for it, but to then keep enough speed to get through the jibe planning requires some practice.
-Practicing with the foot change on land or while foiling helps you to build trust for jibes.
+Practicing with the foot change on land or during wingfoiling helps you to build confidence before hijacking.

 When winging, it is not always easy to determine the correct position for the wing.
 When you move your front hand above your head when you deploy the jibe, it gives room for a smooth transition.
 By moving your hands upwards you de-power the wing and put it in a position that makes it easy to take the wing.
-In the Zero to Hero tutorial takes starboard team rider Zane Schnweitzer through the most important steps of the wingfoil jibe with you and he gives extra attention to this tip.
+In the starboard team rider Zane Schnweitzer takes the most important steps of the wingfoil gijp with you and gives extra attention to this tip.

 Take your time and perserage!

 Maybe it’s an open door, but don’t give up if the foil jibe doesn’t work right away.
-Wingfoilen is relatively easy to learn, but pay attention; a wingfoil jibe requires a lot of practice and that includes the necessary crashes.
+Wing foiling is relatively easy to learn, but pay attention; a wingfoil jibe requires a lot of practice and that includes the necessary crashes.
 Keep your cool and stay committed.
 Really don’t want to make it?
-Then we’ll help you get through a Wingfoil or Wingskate class.
+Then we are happy to help you during a Wing foil or Wing skate lesson.

 Wingfoil jibe tips

-Finally, some quick tips & tricks for before and during the practice of the foil jibe.
+Finally, some quick tips & Tricks for before and during the practice of the wingfoil-gijp.
 Good luck!